Claims Against Greggs

 CONTACT THE CLAIMS EXPERTS

-Jefferies Solicitors have over 25 years of experience in dealing with compensation claims.
-If you have suffered an injury because of an accident that wasn’t your fault, we’ll guide you every step of the way and help you win the compensation you’re entitled to.
+If you have suffered an injury because of an accident that wasn’t your fault, we can help you win the compensation you’re entitled to.

 If you have been in an accident at work or in a public place then contact us on 0800 342 3206 or get in touch online.